StevenTammen/hieam-old/README.md

 Note that all of this is very rough at the moment, with no documentation support.
 I wanted to get my layout working as quickly as possible, and did not prioritize maintainability and elegance this go around.
 Since I haven't done any extensive unit testing, there are probably at least a few bugs in the ~4000 lines of code.
 Any contributions are welcome and appreciated.

 Dual, VirtualDesktopAccessor, and iswitchw are all licensed under MIT.
-This project as a whole is lcensed under GPLv3.
+This project as a whole is licensed under GPLv3.
 Please see [LICENSE.txt](https://github.com/StevenTammen/hieam/blob/master/LICENSE).

 <a rel="license", href="http://www.gnu.org/licenses/gpl.html"><img src="http://www.gnu.org/graphics/gplv3-88x31.png", alt="GNU GPLv3 License")></a>